 Most content management systems like WordPress have forms to automatically set <title> tags around the page titles on your website when creating new pages.

-Page titles tell people and search engines the topic of the webpage.
+Title tags tell people and search engines the topic of the webpage.
 They also tell search engines an estimate of how relevant a page is to a searcher’s query.
-For this reason, page titles should be as accurate and relevant to the page’s content as possible.
+For this reason, title tags, or page titles, should be as accurate and relevant to the page’s content as possible.

-In addition to your own website, your page titles will actually appear in a few other places on the web (thank you bootsuite.com).
+In addition to your own website, your page titles will actually appear in a few other places you should be aware of.
 If you are trying to bring attention to your website from search, you need a title that works everywhere it appears.

-1. Browser tab.
-The page title is the text that appears on the tab of your browser.
+The title tag is the text that appears on the tab of your browser.
 For this reason, your page title should be able to remind visitors about the content of your page in a simple and memorable manner.

-3. On External Websites.
-Oftentimes external websites and social media profiles will link to a page using the page title as the anchor text.
+Often, external websites and social media profiles will link to a page using the Title Tag as the anchor text.
 Again, this is a reason you want your page title to clearly describe the content of the page.

-This makes writing page titles an important SEO step because they should satisfy all search engines requirements and at the same time be attractive to users.
-Your page title should describe what is on the page while including the target keyword, while also triggering an emotion or thought from the reader.
+This makes writing title tags an important SEO step because they should satisfy all search engine requirements and, at the same time, be attractive to users.
+Your title should describe what is on the page while including the target keyword, and also triggering an emotion or thought from the reader.